 You can also save a new Office file to your Drive folder, which will then sync to the cloud.

 When you open a Microsoft Word, Powerpoint or Excel document from Drive, Google Workspace will check if anyone else is currently editing the document.
 You will then receive a notification to let you know if it’s safe to edit or if you should wait.
 (This feature is only available when Drive File Stream is installed).

 - Safe to edit: No one else is editing.

 - Wait to edit: Other people are editing, so your edits will create multiple, conflicting versions.

 - New version created: Another editor saved a newer version of the file.

 - New version created (conflict): While you were editing the file, another editor also edited it.
 Click for a side-by-side comparison to help you create one version.

 If version conflicts do occur, ‘Real-Time Presence’ will alert you and the other user to help avoid version conflicts.
 Drive will then display the two versions of the document along with their changes side by side.
 This helps you to quickly merge the different versions into one final document.

-If you would like to find out more about working with Office files in G Suite, or would just like to learn more about G Suite and what it can offer your organisation, please don’t hesitate to get in touch via email@example.com.
+If you would like to find out more about working with Office files in Workspace, or would just like to learn more about Workspace and what it can offer your organisation, please don’t hesitate to get in touch via firstname.lastname@example.org, or pop your email down below.
 We would be delighted to have a chat about how we could help.